Managing Change Requests – This Is How I Do It With Can Do

 History with comments and change tracking

-This ensures that everything is well-documented – transparent and traceable.
+This ensures everything is clearly documented – transparent and easy to trace.

-Using dashboards in Can Do – or via Power BI – I analyze change requests across multiple projects:
+Using dashboards in Can Do – or via Power BI – I evaluate change requests across multiple projects based on:

 Root cause